-- Provide, on average, two (2) random urine drug/alcohol screens per week; - Complete treatment assessment and begin a treatment plan, as directed by the treatment provider; - Create a case plan with the Drug Court team and begin working the case plan; - Attend all required court sessions; - Obtain and/or maintain court-approved housing; - Attend at least one (1) weekly individual contact with Drug Court staff; - Indicate an initial understanding of substance use disorder (SUD) treatment; - Attend a recovery support program (as outlined in the Program Goals); and - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for at least thirty (30) consecutive days before being considered for promotion to the next phase.
+- Provide, on average, two (2) random urine drug/alcohol screens per week (if applicable). - Complete treatment assessment and begin treatment plan, as directed by the treatment provider. - Create a case plan with the VTC staff/team and begin working case plan. - Attend all required court sessions. - Obtain and/or maintain court-approved housing. - Attend at least one (1) weekly individual contact with VTC staff. - Attend at least one (1) weekly individual contact with VTC mentor (if applicable). - Indicate an understanding of any diagnosis, such as SUD and/ or MH disorders. - Attend recovery support programs as outlined in their Case Plan - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for at least thirty (30) consecutive days before being considered for promotion to the next phase.